Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Negative Results

 \subsection{Hardness of Unknown Patience}

-We now show that matching on a star graph (i.e.\ a single online arrival) with a random unknown patience, in general, should not be compared to a benchmark that knows the realization of the patience in advance.
-This is because if we use such a benchmark, the competitive ratio may be arbitrarily bad.
-We formalize this statement in Theorem~\ref{thm:unknownpatience-badcr}.
+We now show that when offering items to a single customer with random patience, one should not be comparing to a benchmark that knows the realization of the patience in advance, or else the competitive ratio will be 0.
+The same counterexample shows for single-item IID-valued online accept/reject problems that the competitive ratio will be 0 if the number of arrivals is unknown, recovering the result of \citet{alijani2020predict}.

-\begin{theorem} When compared to a benchmark that knows the patience in advance, the competitive ratio is $o(1)$. \end{theorem} A consequence is that a naive LP formulation of the unknown patience problem, which simply replaces the patience with its expected value, cannot be used to define the competitive ratio in a meaningful way (or, even, to upper bound it).
-Further, the problem of unknown patience where the patience value is not determined randomly but is instead fixed in advance by an adversary, cannot have an $O(1)$ competitive ratio when compared to a benchmark that knows the patience in advance, due to Yao's minimax principle.

-We present our construction here.
-Let $m$ and $k$ be large, fixed values.
+\begin{theorem} For the star graph probing problem with patience $\pat$ drawn from an arbitrary distribution\footnote{See \Cref{sec:arbpatience} for the exact problem statement.
+There we compared to an LP that also did not know the realization of the patience in advance, the importance of which is fully justified by the present \namecref{thm:unknownpatience-badcr}.}, the reward of an online algorithm relative to a clairvoyant who sees the realization of $\pat$ in advance must be 0, even if there are infinite copies of every offline vertex. \end{theorem}

+\Cref{thm:unknownpatience-badcr} is proved in \Cref{sec:deferred_proofs}, and its construction is presented below.
+The significance of allowing infinite copies of offline vertices is the following.
+Essentially, we are left with a pricing problem where there are an unknown $\pat$ number of opportunities to make a single sale to a customer; the different offline vertices' weights correspond to different prices that can be tried, and after each trial we get an independent realization (due to the infinite copies) whose probability depend on the price.
+One can further transform such an instance into an online accept/reject problem facing a stream of $\pat$ IID draws, where the pricing decisions correspond to acceptance thresholds.
+Therefore, our hardness result implies the following.
+Although already known to \citet[Appendix~A.1]{alijani2020predict}, we re-derive it using our construction to articulate the connection, which we believe is instructive.

+\begin{corollary} Consider the simple optimal stopping problem where an online algorithm can accept at most one of $\theta$ values that are drawn IID from a known distribution and presented one-by-one.
+If $\theta$ is unknown, then the competitive ratio is 0. \end{corollary}

+\textbf{Our construction.} Fix a positive integer $k$ and let $m$ be another positive integer that we will drive to $\infty$.
 Consider a star graph, i.e.\ a bipartite graph with many offline vertices $u\in U$ and a single online vertex $v$.
 Consider the following distribution over the patience of $v$: